What are Revocable Trusts?

 In our experience, a trust is better than simple beneficiary designations because a trust is more complex and accounts for many of life’s unanticipated situations.
 For example, a revocable trust will:

-- Amendable and flexible while you are still living;
+- Allow you to amend it while you are still living

-- Minimize taxes to your spouse and children; and
+- Minimize taxes to your spouse and children

 Overall, our clients value the benefits and options of a revocable trust.
-Because the future is unknown, a revocable trust puts families in the best position to avoid unforeseen risks.
+If you live in White County, Pulaski County, or Saline County, in cities like Sherwood, Little Rock, and Benton, we can help you develop a revocable trust and put your family in the best position to avoid unforeseen risks.

 TIP: A revocable trust is not the same thing as a testamentary trust.
-A testamentary trust is created when your assets are probated by your Last Will and a trust is set up by the courts.
-This form of estate planning can be disastrous, costing your family tens of thousands of dollars in unnecessary probate costs.
-The estate attorney, however, often is the biggest winner in these probates.
+A testamentary trust is created when your assets are probated by your last will, and a trust is set up by the courts.
+Not understanding the difference can be disastrous, costing your family tens of thousands of dollars in unnecessary probate costs.
+The estate attorney is often the biggest winner in probates involving testamentary trusts.
 Our firm will gladly offer a no cost consultation for any testamentary trust previously drafted by another attorney.

 So What’s the Secret?

-The secret to making revocable trusts work is to fund them (ie. filling up the bucket).
+The secret to making revocable trusts work is to fund them (i.e., filling up the bucket).
 This means retitling assets, whether real estate, bank accounts, or investment accounts, in the name of the trust.
-All too often, attorneys draw up estate-planning documents, advise clients to fund their trusts, and then nothing happens.
+All too often, attorneys draw up estate planning documents, advise clients to fund their trusts, and then nothing happens.
 Trusts have no relation to assets that are not retitled.
-However, if you execute a “pour-over” will along with your trust, saying that at your death all of your assets will be distributed to your trust, your wishes as to the ultimate distribution of your estate will be carried out.
-You just won’t avoid probate and will not have as strong protection in case of incapacity.
+However, if you execute a “pour-over” will along with your trust, transferring your assets to your trust at your death, your wishes for the distribution of your estate will be carried out.
+You just won’t avoid probate and will not be as strongly protected in case of incapacity.

 How Do I Fund My Revocable Trust?

 - When does the successor trustee take over?
-When all of the original co-trustees stop serving—whether due to incapacity, death, or resignation—or when one of them stops serving?
+When all of the original co-trustees stop serving (whether due to incapacity, death, or resignation) or when only one stops serving?

 - How do you define the incapacity of a trustee?